 RESTAURANTS IN CHIANG MAI

-Of all restaurants that I visited in Chiang Mai, I would select two, where the food was excellent and I went back to both of them several times.
-In terms of cost, the typical meal was between 50-70 baht.
+Of all restaurants that I visited in Chiang Mai, I would select two with excellent food and I went back to both of them several times.
+In terms of cost, a typical meal was between 50-70 baht.
 With a drink, the bill would almost never be more than 100 baht.

 One restaurant that I strongly suggest is called Krua Dabb Lob.
 You will find it in the centre of the Rachadamneon Road, which is the Chiang Mai’s main road.